JTSkelton/rodgers/README.md

 #### By Jack Skelton

 ## Description
-#### This prject was created to show our understanding of basic arrays and looping.
+#### This project was created to show my understanding of basic arrays and looping.

 ## Tests
 Describe: rodgers()